 Are standardized exams required for QuestBridge applicants?

-Yes, QuestBridge applicants to Emory University must meet all standardized exam requirements.
+Yes.
+QuestBridge applicants to Emory University must meet all standardized exam requirements.
 Students are encouraged to submit official test scores directly to Emory through the testing agency.
+Self-reported scores are also acceptable.
 Students may also have their high school guidance counselor submit their official test scores directly to Emory or on an official high school transcript that includes test scores.

 Is the National College Match binding at Emory University?

-If I am admitted to Emory University, but not through the National College March, what kind of financial aid will I receive?
+If I am admitted to Emory University, but not through the National College Match, what kind of financial aid will I receive?